 How to prepare a nomination

 Be aware that nominating a property is quite an involved process that requires research and writing skills and architectural and historical knowledge.
 Because of the time involved and the scrutiny of the reviewers, we typically recommend that interested building owners hire a preservation research consultant to do the work for them.
 Contact us for information on local consultants who do National Register nominations.

 If you are experienced in research and writing and have an understanding of architectural terminology, you may want to do the nomination yourself.
 Here are the steps:

 - First, research and document the property.
 See our Guide to Preparing National Register Nominations(pdf).
-You may also view our page on How to Research Your House and our Intensive Level Survey Guide guide for tips on researching.
+You may also view our page on How to Research Your House and our Intensive Level Survey Guide for tips on researching.
 Note that:

 - A full title search must be done.